 When I’m talking about content curation, I’m talking about compiling relevant news articles, thought-leadership pieces (from outside your firm), and other pieces of content that are relevant to your past, current, and prospective clients and referral sources, and then including short (i.e., no more than a handful of sentences) blurbs that summarize the content and explain why the recipient should care.
 Most often, this is going to be in the form of an email newsletter, but it could easily appear in the form of a blog post.

 It might seem strange that you can build authority regarding the areas of law you practice and the industries you serve merely by compiling content regarding both.
 But you can—directly and indirectly.
 Here are five reasons why curating content is an effective way for lawyers and law firms to build thought leadership and their authority when they’re unable to create content themselves.

-Curating relevant content makes you appear knowledgable about the subject matter of that content
+Curating relevant content makes you appear knowledgeable about the subject matter of that content

 Curated content helps position the lawyer or law firm sending that content as an authority both regarding the areas of law they practice as well as the issues the content’s recipients are dealing with.
 When you send content regarding legal issues, business issues, and societal issues that could impact your recipients’ business operations, you’re showing you’re cognizant of the issues they might be dealing with, or soon will be, as part of their day-to-day responsibilities.